usememos/dotcom/content/docs/install/self-hosting.md

 This command will launch Memos in the background, exposing it on port `5230`.
 Data will be stored in the `~/.memos/` directory.
 You can customize the port and the data directory path as needed.

+### Parameter Options

+- **mode (-m, --mode):**

+  - Values: "prod" or "dev"
+  - Default: "prod"
+  - Purpose: Sets the mode of the server, influencing its runtime behavior.
+Options include production ("prod"), development ("dev").

+- **addr (-a, --addr):**

+  - Value: String representing the server address.
+  - Default: Empty string.
+  - Purpose: Specifies the address on which the server will listen for incoming connections.

+- **port (-p, --port):**

+  - Value: Integer representing the server port.
+  - Default: 8081.
+  - Purpose: Sets the port on which the server will be accessible.

+- **data (-d, --data):**

+  - Value: String representing the data directory.
+  - Default: Empty string.
+  - Purpose: Specifies the directory where Memos will store its data.

+- **driver (--driver):**

+  - Value: String representing the database driver.
+We currently support "sqlite" and "mysql".
+  - Default: "sqlite"
+  - Purpose: Sets the database driver to be used by Memos.

+- **dsn (--dsn):**

+  - Value: String representing the database source name.
+Only applicable when using the MySQL driver.
+  - Default: Empty string.
+  - Purpose: Specifies the database source name (DSN) for connecting to the database.

+- **metric (--metric):**
+  - Value: Boolean (true/false).
+  - Default: true.
+  - Purpose: Enables or disables metric collection.
+When enabled, Memos collects metrics for analysis.
+See more with our [Privacy Policy](/legal/privacy-policy) pages.

 ## Docker Compose

 To deploy Memos using `docker compose`, create a `docker-compose.yml` file with the following configuration: